 4. I Took Full Course Loads Every Semester

-I really thank the Arkansas Lottery Scholarship for that because it required me to take at least 15 hours every semester except for my first one (but I took 15 hours that semester too.)
-If you want to graduate in four years without summer classes you need to be taking at least 15-18 hours each semester.
-This means that you need to be a full-time student, otherwise it's pretty difficult to graduate in four years without a ton of extra summer semesters.
+I thank the Arkansas Lottery Scholarship for taking full course loads.
+This scholarship required me to take at least 15 hours every semester except for my first one.
+I took 15 hours that semester too.
+If you want to graduate in four years without summer classes, you need to be taking at least 15-18 hours each semester.
+You need to be a full-time student, otherwise, it's pretty challenging to graduate in four years without a ton of extra summer semesters.

 5. I Understood The Importance Of Course Work Balance

-I understand that every major cannot have the same amount of balance, especially when you are a STEM major, but if you can, create some balance in your course load through a fun class or an easy class when possible.
+I understand that every major cannot have the same amount of balance.
+STEM majors are known for having challenging semesters, even during their freshman year.
+If you can, create some balance in your course load through a fun class or an easy class when possible.

 Now, that's not to say that I didn't change around what I did quite a bit.

 I started as a History/Sociology Double Major.
 After my first year, I dropped my double major and majored in Sociology with a minor in Writing.
-After about another year I changed my minor from Writing to Public Relations.
-Finally, right before my senior year, I changed my minor for the last time to Anthropology because I could use some of the excess courses I had acquired in Sociology for an Anthropology minor.
-Last, but not least I did end up adding a Criminology concentration to my Sociology major literally right before I turned in my graduation paperwork.
+After about another year, I changed my minor from Writing to Public Relations.
+Finally, right before my senior year, I changed my minor for the last time to Anthropology.
+I realized I could use some of the excess courses I had acquired in Sociology for an Anthropology minor.
+Last, but not least, I did end up adding a Criminology concentration to my Sociology major right before I turned in my graduation paperwork.
 I already had the hours from taking the Criminology concentration coursework, so the people I worked with in the Sociology office convinced me to add the concentration right before I graduated.

 In case all that was confusing, I ended up getting my Bachelor's in Sociology with a concentration in Criminology and a minor in Anthropology.
 Yeah, that's a handful.